 This historic city is on land given to the original Stephen F. Austin Colony.
-In Colorado County, the city was founded in 1873 on the Texas and New Orleans Railroad and originally named Jackson Station.
-It became an early cotton center.
-The name later changed to Weimar because the land reminded many German settlers of their homeland.
-Today, the city is home to the largest antique mall in the area, offering 4,800 square feet of shopping seven days a week.
+The city was founded in 1873 on a rail line and originally named Jackson Station, but the name later changed to Weimar because the land reminded many German settlers of their homeland.
+Today, the city is home to the largest antique mall in the area, offering shopping seven days a week.

 The Weimar Gedenke German Festival is celebrated on the Friday and Saturday before Mother's Day.
 Gedenke is German for "remember."

-St. Michael's Catholic Church, established in 1888, was destroyed by a storm six months after completion; the present building with its conservative Gothic-style interior was built in 1914.
+St. Michael's Catholic Church, built in 1914 after a storm destroyed the original church built in 1888, features a Gothic style interior.
 The school across the street is the only two-story wood school still in use in Texas.
 The town library, housed in the old train depot, is a Recorded Texas Historic Landmark.

 Ranches & Rodeos